• Skip to primary navigation

 1. Prepare the eggs.
 Carefully separate the eggs and place the egg whites into a large glass or metal mixing bowl, setting aside the yolks.
 Using a handheld mixer, or a whisk, beat the egg whites until stiff peaks form and then set aside.

 3. Add the wet ingredients.
-Make a well in the dry ingredients, then add the reserved egg yolks, milk, vegetable oil and vanilla and whisk the batter until almost completely smooth.
+Make a well in the dry ingredients, add the reserved egg yolks, milk, vegetable oil and vanilla and whisk the batter until almost completely smooth.
 Using a rubber spatula, gently fold the egg whites into the batter mixture.

 4. Cook the waffles.
 Add batter to your preheated waffle iron according to the manufacturer's directions, cooking until they are golden brown on both sides.